sagemath/trac_to_gh/Issue 36.md

 # Issue 36: Bug in display2d for maxima interface

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/36

 Original creator: was